snikolov3/DEMSI-LAMMPS/doc/src/pair_fep_soft.rst

 The different versions of the *lj/cut/soft* pair styles support mixing.
-For atom type pairs I,J and I != J, the :math:`\epsilon` and :math:`\sigma` coefficients and cutoff distance for these pair style can be mixed.
+For atom type pairs I,J and I != J, the :math:`\epsilon` and :math:`\sigma` coefficients and cutoff distance for these pair styles can be mixed.
 The default mix value is *geometric* for 12-6 styles.

 The mixing rule for epsilon and sigma for *lj/class2/soft* 9-6 potentials is to